haseeb-cb/fundamentals-of-gis/Practicals/Crashcourse.md

 	 1. Open the *symbology* properties for the Waterbodies layer
 	 2. Apart from the color fill and a few ready-made styles, the main view does not offer very sophisticated visualizing options, so it is suggested to click on the *Simple fill*
 	 3. Press the *Fill color* button and change the color of the layer to blue
-	 4. If you want a transparent fill, press on the arrow on the right of the *Fill* button and select Transparent fillOne you are satisfied with the layer styles, press *Apply* and *OK*
+	 4. If you want a transparent fill, press on the arrow on the right of the *Fill* button and select Transparent fill
+	 5. One you are satisfied with the layer styles, press *Apply* and *OK*
- -  It is also possible to **visualize the layers based on the information stored in the attribute table**.
+4. It is also possible to **visualize the layers based on the information stored in the attribute table**.
 This can be done by selecting Categorized or Graduated instead of Single Symbol from the dropdown menu on the top of the page.

 	1. Open the HSL_Helsinki_stops layer symbology
 	2. Choose *Graduated* from the dropdown menu